-- 11.3 In the event of a procurement process proceeding following Preliminary Market Engagement, the Bidders who participated should be notified of the opportunity. - 12 Framework Agreements - 12.1 Frameworks are normally used where it would be useful to have a pool of preselected bidder to draw from, as the bidder quality assessment procedure has already taken place. - 12.2 A Framework Agreement is an agreement with one or more bidders that sets out the terms and conditions under which specific purchases can be made (or 'called off') throughout the term of the agreement. - 12.3 Framework Agreements may be established by the Council, or by other public bodies or public sector buying consortia as arrangements through which the Council, along with other public bodies, may make specific purchases. - 12.4 The use of a Framework Agreement should be considered prior to commencing any procurement process. - 12.5 Advice should be sought from the Service Lead Corporate Support on whether it is appropriate to use a Framework Agreement and, if so, how it should be accessed or put in place. - 12.6 Where a framework is used, The Service Lead Legal must be consulted on the proposed contractual terms and conditions before they can be accepted. - 13 Dynamic Purchasing System (DPS) - 13.1 A DPS is similar to a Select List or Framework Agreement but is an entirely electronic system that admits all suppliers able to meet the defined selection criteria. - 13.2 Additional suppliers can be added throughout the life of the arrangement and the term can be for a period that is proportionate to the nature of the Goods, Services or Works to be procured under it. - 13.3 New applicants meeting the requirements must be evaluated and admitted to set timescales at any point during the duration of the DPS.
-Call-off contracts from a DPS invite all suppliers on the DPS or relevant category of it to submit a tender and must have a Contract Award Notice published in the FTS. - 13.4 As with Framework Agreements, there are a number of established central purchasing bodies who DPS which the Council can utilise. - 13.5 The use of a Dynamic Purchasing System may be appropriate where: - a.
-Quotations or Tenders are regularly obtained for the same or similar types of Goods, Services or Works; and
+- 14.3 When setting up a Framework Agreement, the contract value of the framework must be calculated to include the total estimated value, of all the contracts envisaged to be awarded under it for the total term. - 14.4 Frameworks are normally used where it would be useful to have a pool of preselected bidders to draw from, as the bidder quality assessment procedure has already taken place, thus saving time and resources for Officers.
+For these reasons, the use of a Framework Agreement should be considered prior to commencing any procurement process. - 14.5 The number of suppliers and operation of, differs from framework to framework, depending on what is being offered. - 14.6 Some frameworks include catalogues which can be used for simple, everyday purchases whilst others, enable a direct award or further competition. - 14.7 Where a framework is used, The Service Lead Legal must be consulted on the proposed contractual terms and conditions before they can be accepted. - 15.
+Dynamic Purchasing and Dynamic Markets - 15.1 Contracts based on either a Dynamic Purchasing System (DPS) or Dynamic Market (DM) may be awarded provided they comply with the relevant legislation. - 15.2 A DPS and a DM is similar to a Framework Agreement but is a system that admits all suppliers able to meet the defined selection criteria.
+A DPS is an entirely electronic system.
+Additional suppliers can be added throughout the life of the arrangement and the term can be for a period that is proportionate to the nature of the Goods, Services or Works to be procured under it. - 15.3 No new DPS will commence under the PA 2023, instead there will be Dynamic Markets.
+Only the competitive flexible procedure can be used for Dynamic Markets.
+Officers must comply with the processes for Dynamic Markets in the PA 2023 to commence or procure contracts under them.
+Contracts valued below threshold for Goods and Services cannot be awarded under a Dynamic Market arrangement. - 15.4 As with Framework Agreements, there are a number of established central purchasing bodies who operate a DPS which the Council can utilise and it is likely that similarly DMs of that type will be set up in future under the PA23. - 15.5 The use of a DPS or DM may be appropriate where: - a.
+Tenders are regularly obtained for the same or similar types of Goods, Services or Works; and

 - b.
-It is not practical or appropriate that the Goods, Services or Works in question be aggregated into a single requirement and/or competed under one procurement. - 13.6 Advice on setting up or using an established DPS should be sought from the Service Lead Corporate Support and the Service Lead Legal. - 14 Procurement Thresholds - 14.1 The procedure to be adopted in relation to contracts shall be in accordance with the following table:
+It is not practical or appropriate that the Goods, Services or Works in question be aggregated into a single requirement and/or competed under one procurement. - c.
+As with Framework Agreements, when a DPS or DM is established, its contract value must be calculated to include the total estimated value of all the contracts envisaged to be awarded over the total term. - 15.6 Advice on setting up or using an established DPS or DM should be sought from the Service Lead Corporate Support and Terms & Conditions to be reviewed by the Service Lead Legal. - 16.
+Procurement Thresholds - 16.1 The procedure to be adopted in relation to contracts shall be in accordance with the following table: